OSC/ood-documentation/source/installation/install-software.rst

 Building From Source
 --------------------

-Building from source is left as an exercise to the reader.
+Detailed instructions for building from source are not provided here.

-It's not particularly difficult to build the code, but installing it with all the various files is.
-Should you be interested, review the packaging specs and rules for what would be involved.
+If you're interested in building from source, review the packaging specs and rules for more information about what is involved.

 - https://github.com/OSC/ondemand/tree/master/packaging